PORSCHE 911 AIR COOLED ENGINE REBUILD

 After this the main and big end bearing shells are replaced, the oil pump reconditioned.

 Cylinder Heads are stripped down and checked for wear, cracks and for trueness.

 Valve guides are then checked for wear and replaced as necessary.

-Refaced valves are re cut & the head then leak tested.
-The Camshafts are then checked for wear and replaced as necessary.
+Refaced valves are re cut and the head is then leak tested.
+The Camshafts are checked for wear and replaced as necessary.

-Some may need new heat exchange plates this would be at an extra cost.
+Some may need new heat exchange plates this would be at an additional cost.

 ALL PORSCHE 911 AIR COOLED 2.0, 2.2, 2.4, 2.7, 3.0, 3.6 REBUILT ENGINES WITH 1 YEAR WARRANTY

 (Engine only) from